Seiya Suzuki Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.8 K/9, which ranks 15th in the league.
+- The 8.8 strikeouts per nine innings put together by the Brewers pitching staff ranks 14th in the league.

-- The Brewers have a 4.00 team ERA that ranks 10th across all MLB pitching staffs.
+- The Brewers have a 3.98 team ERA that ranks 10th among all league pitching staffs.

-- Brewers pitchers combine to surrender 168 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- Brewers pitchers combine to rank 21st in baseball in home runs surrendered (168 total, 1.3 per game).

-- Burnes (9-6) is going for his 10th victory when he gets the starting nod for the Brewers in his 27th start of the season.
-He's put together a 3.65 ERA in 158 2/3 innings pitched, with 160 strikeouts.
+- Woodruff (3-1 with a 2.65 ERA and 41 strikeouts in 34 2/3 innings pitched) gets the start for the Brewers, his seventh of the season.

-- The right-hander's most recent appearance came on Wednesday against the Minnesota Twins, when he went six innings, surrendering six earned runs while allowing eight hits.
+- His most recent appearance was on Saturday against the San Diego Padres, when the righty tossed six innings, surrendering one earned run while allowing three hits.

+- In six games this season, the 30-year-old has a 2.65 ERA and 10.9 strikeouts per nine innings, while allowing a batting average of .176 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.